FAQs for Graduates

 Yes.
 The Commencement ceremony symbolizes the culmination of many years of hard work.
 It is a time for you, your family and friends to recognize and celebrate your success.
 We ask your help in making the ceremony a positive experience for everyone.
 The University's non-alcohol policy for Commencement will be strictly enforced.
 Graduates and guests will not be permitted to carry alcoholic beverages into the stadium or consume them there.

-Please note: Alcoholic beverages, balloons, coolers/ice chests, banners, signs, beach balls, noisemakers, silly string, and fireworks are not allowed in Redwood Bowl.
+Please note: Alcoholic beverages, balloons, coolers/ice chests, beach balls, noisemakers, silly string and fireworks are not allowed in Redwood Bowl.
 Smoking is not permitted in or around Redwood Bowl.
-Smoking is allowed only in designated areas on campus—Smoking Areas Map.
+Smoking is allowed only in designated areas on campus.

 Are there access services for graduates with disabilities?